NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

 This is my favorite of the three MW coins, and one of the main reasons I wanted to dig into all of the privacy coins.
 While it is private by default, it has opt-in auditability.
 The amount of [extra features](https://beam.mw/features) that have been developed and the [roadmap](https://beam.mw/#roadmap) look very good for the future.
 Devs and the foundation get a 20% cut of the miner rewards for the first five years, which would seem to incentivize them to have BEAM succeed, but I can also see if that would bother some as well.
-There's a few things nit-picky issues that bother me with it currently, but most of which I think are being addressed or have bandaid solutions currently.
+There's a few things nit-picky issues that bother me with it currently, but most of which I think are being addressed or have band-aid solutions currently.

 *How do I feel about this project?* Great 😄